John V of Armagnac: Marriage and heirs

 In Lectoure on 19 August 1469, John married Joan (b. aft.
 1454 - d.
 Pau, aft.
 10 February 1476), daughter of Count Gaston IV of Foix and Queen Eleanor of Navarre, later monarch of Navarre.
-Pregnant at the time of her husband's death, Joan was transported to the castle of Buzet-sur-Tarn and lived still several years, contrary to Père Anselme's suggestion that she died after being forced to drink a potion (un breuvage) which made her give birth to a stillborn child in ca. April 1473 so that the "race of the Count could be ended" (il ne restât aucun de la race du comte).
+Pregnant at the time of her husband's death, Joan was transported to the castle of Buzet-sur-Tarn and lived still several years, contrary to Père Anselme's suggestion that she died after being forced to drink "a potion" which made her give birth to a stillborn child in ca. April 1473 so that the "race of the Count could be ended".